luigifreda/slamplay/README.md

 - A C++ implementation of SuperPoint and SuperGlue under TensorRT
 - A C++ implementation of [HFNet](https://github.com/ethz-asl/hfnet) under TensorRT and Tensorflow.

+### Depth DL

+In `frontend/depth_dl` you can find:
+- A C++ implementation of [Depth-Anything-V2.0](https://github.com/DepthAnything/Depth-Anything-V2) based on TensorRT.

 ---

 ##  IO

+A couple of notes about the IO library utils.

 ### chrono